StephenKing/t3cm16-jenkins-pipeline/content.md

 ---
 # Jenkins Global Library

-- Provdies shared functionality available for all jobs
+- Provides shared functionality available for all jobs
 - Stored on Jenkins master, available to all slaves
 - Available via Jenkins-integrated Git server